sveinbjornt/FastDMG/README.md

 <!--<img src="fastdmg_icon.png" width="128" height="128" align="right" style="float: right; margin-left: 30px;">-->

 FastDMG is a macOS utility to quickly and efficiently mount `.dmg` disk images without any unneeded nonsense.
-It is a practical and reliable replacement for Apple's DiskImageMounter.
+It is a very fast and reliable replacement for Apple's DiskImageMounter.

-** STILL PREPARING RELEASE ***
+** STILL PREPARING RELEASE **

 ## Features

 * Doesn't waste your precious time verifying disk images
 * Auto-accepts annoying end user license agreements
 * Runs in the background (doesn't show up in the Dock)
-* Multithreaded
 * Displays no windows and stays out of your way
+* Multithreaded, can concurrently mount several images
 * Disk image document icons continue to look the same

 FastDMG is a minimal wrapper around the [ `hdiutil`](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/hdiutil.1.html) command line tool that ships with macOS and therefore uses Apple's DiskImages framework.
 It is free, open source software.
 If you like it, feel free to [make a donation](https://sveinbjorn.org/donations).